 He doesn’t know.
 Each evening I frolic in their reddish-brown crackle, a childhood whisper.

-Do return for more autumn and dog – related posts.
+Do return for more autumn, colors and dog – related posts.

 What do YOU like about Autumn?